The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Conclusion

 \section{Conclusion}

 We introduced the \emph{Visual Iconicity Challenge}, a diagnostic evaluation that probes phonological form prediction, meaning prediction from form, and iconicity ratings in the Sign Language of the Netherlands.
-Our evaluations suggest that, compared to human baselines, larger vision large language models partly mirror human phonological difficulty patterns (e.g., handshape is more difficult than location), can distinguish iconic from arbitrary signs, and correlate moderately with graded human iconcity ratings.
+Our evaluations suggest that, compared to human baselines, larger vision large language models mirror human phonological difficulty patterns (e.g., handshape is more difficult than location), can distinguish iconic from arbitrary signs, and correlate moderately to strongly with graded human iconicity ratings.
 Yet they fail to infer lexical meaning and show a different iconicity-type bias.
-Bridging this gap requires richer gesture/sign pretraining and dynamic pose encoding.
-For future work, we suggest integrating structured pose information via tools such as MediaPipe \citep{lugaresi2019mediapipe} or VideoPrism \citep{videollama2_2024}, and fine-tuning with auto-generated phonological descriptors (e.g., “fist moves upward near head”) to provide geometric grounding that raw video lacks.
+Bridging this gap requires richer gesture/sign pretraining and dynamic pose encoding; explicit reasoning offers a complementary route, as thinking mode alone lifted open-model scale calibration to closed-model levels.